EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Evaluating the performance of

+CorrDiff-s often reaches best results except for temporal structure.
+It beats all other methods for calibration, spatial structure and extremes, and achieves results similar to \ourmethod for energy scores and multivariate dependencies.
 CorrDiff yields mixed results: despite good energy score and realistic spatial structure, its performance for calibration, extremes and multivariate dependencies is poor.
 We find that these deficiencies are a consequence of the sampling scheme in CorrDiff, which is intended to provide ensemble members.
-The current implementation yields highly autocorrelated time series and restricts the diversity of samples.
-Thus, we adapted the sampling to allow a broader exploration of the space of possible high-resolution fields.
-This new version, which we call \textit{CorrDiff-s}, substantially improves on CorrDiff's performance in most metrics, as shown in App.~\ref{sec:appendix:corrdiff-stochastic}.
+Due to the large conditional variance in the distribution of RCM fields given GCM inputs, the original CorrDiff sampling scheme is suboptimal, as it yields highly autocorrelated time series and restricts the diversity of samples.
+An independent sampling strategy, as in CorrDiff-s, better captures the spread of possible high-resolution fields.

 The analogues benchmark performs well in many metrics as is to be expected.
 This benchmark resamples existing fields.
 For this reason, it perfectly reproduces the spatial characteristics and variable correlations of the RCM, thus reaching excellent scores in these categories.
 The GAN is inferior compared to the other ML-approaches.
 EasyUQ performs well on metrics that consider each location separately, but leads to the worst performance regarding calibration and spatial structure.
+As expected, NN-det is inferior to the benchmarks for the probabilistic metrics, in particular for the extremes and for the energy score.
+Also, its spatial structure for the variables with higher variance (all except temperature) is worse than for \ourmethod.

-Fidelity regarding the temporal structure is of particular relevance and the extension to \ourmethodtemp exhibits the best scores of all stochastic methods in that regard.
+Fidelity regarding the temporal structure is of particular relevance for some statistics.
+The extension to \ourmethodtemp exhibits the best scores of all stochastic methods for temporal autocorrelations.
 This is because \ourmethodtemp is the only method that explicitly models temporal structure.
 All other methods downscale each day independently of previous days, with CorrDiff being one exception due to shared random initializations between different time steps.
-Generated time series also show that \ourmethodtemp and CorrDiff produce smoother, and thus more realistic, trajectories than \ourmethod (see Fig.~\ref{fig:results:overview-time-series}).
+Generated time series also show that \ourmethodtemp and CorrDiff produce smoother, and thus more realistic, trajectories than \ourmethod (see Sec.~\ref{sec:results:temporal}) and CorrDiff-s.